-With Daikin VRV, you wouldn’t replace your old furnace with the air handlers and heat pump.
-Instead, the heat pump does most of the work.
+With Daikin VRV, you can still use your existing ductwork with the air handlers and heat pump.
+Overall,the heat pump does most of the work.
 And, the variant refrigerant flow makes sure you use as little energy as possible.

-Now, occasionally, you’re better off using your gas furnace.
+Now, occasionally, you’re better off using a gas furnace.
 Even though it’s less efficient, you need that extra firepower.

 That’s when the system temporarily switched over to fossil fuel.
 Once the temperature’s back where it should be, it goes back to using the heat pump.

 It’s nothing you need to do — the system does it automatically, just like how your thermostat turns the furnace or air conditioner on and off now.

 Depending on what you get, you can get up to $400 for a mini split, and $400 to $600 for the heat pump.

 There are some specifications about what equipment qualifies, of course.
 You’ll want to read the fine print and make sure you have all the proper documentation when you apply.

 Fortunately, Compass is a certified ComEd provider.
 We’ll make sure you get any rebates available.

 Now, what happens with your energy bills?
 Well, it varies from house to house.
 But, under the best conditions, we’ve seen up to 300 percent energy efficiency.
 That means that when you spend $1 on heating, you’re getting the same amount of heat that used to cost $3.